skroink/pendragon-notes/docs/Characters/House Dolforwyn/Cynric ap Gwilym †.md

 ## Marriage and Alliance

-At the age of 20, Cynric entered into a strategic union with [[./Branwen of Boudica|Branwen]], a descendant of the legendary Queen Boudica, a union that would solidify the ties between the House of Dolforwyn and the legacy of Boudica.
+At the age of 20, Cynric entered into a strategic union with [[Branwen of Boudica|Branwen]], a descendant of the legendary Queen Boudica, a union that would solidify the ties between the House of Dolforwyn and the legacy of Boudica.
 The marriage was not only a union of hearts but a pact that would shape the destiny of Dolforwyn Castle.

 ## Leadership and Challenges